whitfijs-jw/Volvo240-DigitalDash/README.md

 `make`

 This will take a while, go get a coffee or if you're on a laptop run it before going to bed.
 You might be missing packages dependencies here and there.
 Check the output and use your package manager to install what's missing.
 This will also build the host tools for building the qt app that actually runs the dash.
-As one of the last steps of this process the Qt App, called VolvoDigitalDashModels (for now), is built and copied to the target /opt directory along with the config.ini file.
+As one of the last steps of this process the Qt App, called VolvoDigitalDashModels, is built and copied to the target /opt directory along with the config files.

 3. Flash Image onto